vmadhipa2018/Switch_Dashboard_Web/README.md

 config.yml -- Configuration file to hold all the end device details (device_type, IP, Password etc.) that will be polled.

 data_collector.py -- Python script that connects to end devices to collect inventory, switchport information, Consumed IP details.
-This script parses the raw data and saves data
+This script parses the raw data and saves data   to sqlite database.
-                     to sqlite database

 switchdb.py  --  This script is used to manage sqlite database